Welcome to Chevy Chase

 Chevy Chase was another of the early streetcar suburbs made possible by a rail line running up Connecticut Avenue from downtown DC.
-In a few short years, a pastoral farmland was transformed into comfortable homes with front yards, sidewalks and a short distance to local shops and one of the areas first silent movie theaters.
-Today it's residents still work in official Washington or nearby Bethesda, are politically engaged and cherish their neighborhood’s small town feel.
+In a few short years, a pastoral farmland was transformed into comfortable homes with front yards, sidewalks, and a short distance to local shops and one of the area's first silent movie theaters which make up the hallmark of Chevy Chase, MD real estate.
+Today its residents still work in official Washington or nearby Bethesda, are politically engaged, and cherish their neighborhood’s small-town feel.

-There is a generational mix in Chevy Chase than who are community oriented and engaged in current events.
+There is a generational mix in Chevy Chase of those who are community-oriented and engaged in current events.
 There are many playgrounds and greenspace that cater to those who are looking for outdoor activities.
 Residents are intellectually curious and engaged with local and national issues.

 What to Expect

 Sleepy side streets, ample greenery, and a strong sense of community.

 With its shaded sidewalks, manicured lawns, and well-kept houses, Chevy Chase looks like quintessential small-town America.
 Residents are drawn by the neighborhood’s tree-lined streets and ample play space.

 Chevy Chase provides an easy commute to downtown Washington by bus or Metro, although most residents drive for shopping and recreation beyond the neighborhood.
 Deer and other wildlife often wander into back yards of neighboring Rock Creek Park, which provides easy access for bike rides, hiking, jogging, and even horseback riding.
 The commercial strip along Connecticut – affectionately called “The Avenue” – consists almost entirely of local businesses catering to residents.